Macau Lifestyle

 Coloane is the lungs of Macau with lush greenery covering the hills and birds singing.
 No wonder this area is home to the majority of hiking trails in Macau.
 From short and easy to longer and more challenging, there are around ten trails to explore.
 You can learn more about them in our guide to Coloane’s hiking trails.

-With several panoramic viewpoints, hidden waterfalls, Coloane trail is the longest (8,100m) of them all.
+With several panoramic viewpoints, and hidden waterfalls, Coloane trail is the longest (8,100m) of them all.
 It stretches all the way up Coloane Alto, the highest point of Macau at 172.4m above sea level.
 At the top of the hill, there is A-Ma Cultural Village, a site of pilgrimage with a magnificent statue of A-Ma and a colorful Buddhist temple.
 Worth the visit!

 A-Ma Cultural Village Estrada Do Alto de Coloane, Coloane, Macau, +853 2857 1999, www.a-ma.org.mo/home